Major League Soccer: Stadiums

+The Geodis Park, home of the Nashville SC is the biggest soccer specific stadium in the United States with a capacity of 30,109 people.

 Since 1999, the league has overseen the construction of twelve stadiums specifically designed for soccer.
 The development of soccer-specific stadiums owned by the teams has generated a better matchday experience for the fans.
 The soccer-specific stadiums have yielded positive financial results as teams were no longer required to pay to rent out facilities and gained control over revenue streams such as concessions, parking, naming rights, and the ability to host non-MLS events.
 Several teams have doubled their season tickets following the team's move into a soccer-specific stadium.
 The establishment of soccer-specific stadiums is considered the key to the league and the ability of teams to turn a profit.
 In 2006, Tim Leiweke, then CEO of Anschutz Entertainment Group, described the proliferation of soccer-specific stadiums as the turning point for MLS.

 Columbus Crew owner Lamar Hunt started this trend in 1999 by constructing Columbus Crew Stadium, now known as Historic Crew Stadium, as MLS' first soccer-specific stadium.
 The Los Angeles Galaxy followed four years later with the opening of the Home Depot Center, now Dignity Health Sports Park, in 2003.
 FC Dallas opened Pizza Hut Park, now Toyota Stadium, in 2005, and the Chicago Fire began playing their home matches in Toyota Park, now SeatGeek Stadium, in 2006.
 The 2007 season brought the opening of Dick's Sporting Goods Park for the Colorado Rapids and BMO Field for Toronto FC.